 The government seeks to return Petitioner to the same area from which he previously fled danger and violence.
-In early September 2017, Petitioner was seized by the SDF at a military checkpoint near contractors, while fleeing the violence in Syria en route to the American embassy in Turkey.
+In early September 2017, Petitioner was seized by the SDF at a military checkpoint near which the previously fled danger and violence.
+In early September 2017, Petitioner was seized by the SDF at a military checkpoint near which the previously fled danger and violence in Syria en route to the American embassy in Turkey.
 Hafetz Decl. ¶ 4.
 Even though Petitioner was unarmed, was traveling with other civilians, and was seeking refuge from violence, the SDF shot at Petitioner multiple times.
 Id. ¶ 5.
 After taking Petitioner into custody, the SDF accused Petitioner of being a member of ISIS.
 Id.
 Petitioner repeatedly denied this allegation and explained that he was fleeing Syria and seeking his safety.
 Id. ¶ 6.